mushroomhostage/RadioBeacon/README.md

 **Setting Messages**: Attach a sign to the side of your fixed antenna base, and the text of the sign will automatically be included in the transmission.

+**Relay Antennas**: Built using a gold block instead of an iron block, relays retransmit messages from nearby antennas.
+To set a relay message, build a normal antenna within range and set its message.
+All relays within range will be notified using a special signal.
+Relays retain their message even if the original antenna is destroyed, so they can be used to add redundancy or extra range.

 **Weather**: Rain decreases the transmission and reception radius.
 Thundering slightly increases it, but lightning has a chance to strike antennas, causing their destruction.